Huaytapallana

 Park History

-Concern over the rapid retreat of Huaytapallana's glaciers catalyzed the movement to establish the conservation area, as scientific studies documented a 55 percent reduction in glacial coverage between 1984 and 2011.
-Researchers found that glacierized area shrank from 35.6 square kilometers in 1976 to just 14.5 square kilometers by 2006, raising alarm about the future water supply for Huancayo, one of Peru's largest highland cities.
-The Regional Government of Junin, working with environmental organizations and scientific institutions, developed a conservation proposal focused on protecting the watershed services provided by the glacier and its associated wetland ecosystems.
-In July 2011, the Peruvian Ministry of Environment established the Huaytapallana Regional Conservation Area, providing formal protection to the mountain range and its critical hydrological functions.
-The designation also sought to manage the growing tourism pressure on the glaciers, as increasing numbers of visitors were contributing to environmental degradation of the fragile periglacial and wetland habitats through uncontrolled foot traffic and waste disposal.
+Concern over the rapid retreat of Huaytapallana's glaciers catalyzed the movement to establish the conservation area, as scientific studies documented the dramatic loss of glacial coverage.
+Researchers found that glacierized area shrank from 35.6 square kilometers in 1976 to just 14.5 square kilometers by 2006, a reduction of approximately 59.4 percent over thirty years.
+[1] The Regional Government of Junin, working with environmental organizations and scientific institutions, developed a conservation proposal focused on protecting the watershed services provided by the glacier and its associated wetland ecosystems.
+On July 21, 2011, the Peruvian Ministry of Environment established the Huaytapallana Regional Conservation Area through Supreme Decree No. 018-2011-MINAM, providing formal protection to 22,406.52 hectares of mountain range and its critical hydrological functions.
+[2] The designation also sought to manage growing tourism pressure on the glaciers, as increasing numbers of visitors were contributing to environmental degradation of the fragile periglacial and wetland habitats through uncontrolled foot traffic and waste disposal.

 Major Trails And Attractions